opensvc/docs.opensvc.com/source/howto.support.service.rst

 Support Ticket Opening
 ======================

-To open a service request, you can use one of the three following methods :
+To open a service request, you can use one of the four following methods :

 Slack
 -----